 Students who enter the College of Engineering with a B.A. or B.S. are considered to have satisfied the general education component requirement.

-Students who enroll in a joint degree program in the College of Engineering and the College of Liberal Arts and Sciences or the Tippie College of Business are considered to have satisfied the College of Engineering's general education requirement once they have completed all requirements for the liberal arts and sciences degree or the business degree.
+Students who enroll in a combined degree program in the College of Engineering and the College of Liberal Arts and Sciences or the Tippie College of Business are considered to have satisfied the College of Engineering's general education requirement once they have completed all requirements for the liberal arts and sciences degree or the business degree.

 Second B.S.E.
 Degree

-Current College of Engineering students and recent graduates may earn a second Bachelor of Science in Engineering.
+Current College of Engineering students and recent graduates may earn a second Bachelor of Science in Engineering (B.S.E.).
 The second degree must include all courses required by the second engineering degree program, including the senior-level design course sequence and any specific social science elective requirements.
 Elective focus area courses selected for the second B.S.E. must be of a variety and level that permit students to meet at least the minimal level of competence usually expected of graduates of that program.

 Students must file an academic study plan, which must be approved by the faculty of the second degree program, submitted to the Student Development Center, and placed in a student's permanent file before a student may begin course work in the second B.S.E.
 The study plan should include a list of the courses to be taken in the second program along with a list of the courses already completed and yet to be completed for the first engineering degree program.
 Any changes in the plan must be approved by a student's faculty advisor in the second program and by the department chair of that program (the college petition form may be used for this purpose), submitted to the Student Development Center, and placed in a student's permanent file.

-The College of Engineering and the Tippie College of Business offer a joint degree program in which students earn two University of Iowa bachelor's degrees: a Bachelor of Business Administration (B.B.A.) from the Tippie College of Business and a Bachelor of Science in Engineering (B.S.E.) from the College of Engineering.
+The College of Engineering and the Tippie College of Business offer a combined degree program in which students earn two University of Iowa bachelor's degrees: a Bachelor of Business Administration (B.B.A.) from the Tippie College of Business and a Bachelor of Science in Engineering (B.S.E.) from the College of Engineering.

-Students in the joint program must complete all requirements for both degrees, including all general education requirements.
+Students in the combined program must complete all requirements for both degrees, including all general education requirements.
 They must enroll in appropriate mathematics and engineering courses early in their course of study in order to complete the program in a timely way.
 Because courses in natural sciences, mathematics, humanities, and social sciences count toward the B.B.A. and the B.S.E., students may count a single course toward both degrees.

 B.B.A./B.S.E. students usually meet the degree requirements of both colleges in about five years; time required depends on a student's choice of major study areas.